Attain and maintain an accredited program that ensures graduate will have the requisite knowledge and skills for entry to PA Practice.

 - In July 2018, the ARC-PA continued Accreditation - Provisional status to the Case Western Reserve University Physician Assistant Program sponsored by Case Western Reserve University.

-- In addition to accreditation status, data from PANCE scores will be used to help support achievement of this goal.
-Click here for PANCE scores for students graduating from the CWRU PA Program in 2018.
+- In addition to accreditation status, data from PANCE scores is being used to help support achievement of this goal.
+Click here for PANCE scores for students who graduated in 2018 and 2019.

 - In September 2019, the PA Program submitted the application to ARC-PA and the site visit was on December 2-3, 2019.
 The ARC-PA will review the program in June 2020.